The Case of the Timid Waterman

 Richard Boss's conception of the white pirogue, created for Fort Clatsop National Memorial and now on loan to the Lewis and Clark Interpretive Center, Great Falls, Montana.
 Jim Wylder photo.

-Charbonneau had had his first brush with death just six days after they set out from Fort Mandan on April 7.
-A month later it happened again, racing pell mell to the brink of tragedy.
-Lewis scrambled for an explanation, but only came up with "Charbono cannot swim and is perhaps the most timid waterman in the world."
+Lewis scrambled for an explanation, but had to admit that "Charbono cannot swim and is perhaps the most timid waterman in the world."
 However, to suppose that Charbonneau's fear of drowning was the cause of his mistake is unfair to his memory.
 He had been working on the Missouri and other rivers in the region for a number of years as a trapper and interpreter, but the odds are that this was his first experience at the helm of a boat like the white pirogue — a heavy craft with a crew of 8 (plus several passengers), perhaps 39 feet long with a beam of 8' 8", a cargo of maybe 8 tons, freeboard of only about 19 inches, and plenty of canvas (mainsail and spritsail) to catch the wind.
 Keeping control of a craft like that in high wind and rough water on a fast river would be a challenge for an expert sailor, and Charbonneau simply wasn't equal to the challenge.

 But he knew what he had to do, so let's review the situation from his perspective.
 In those days one of the best known songs among Canadian boatmen was Quand un Crétien se détermine a voyager, a sort of musical catechism of a voyageur's code.1 “When a Christian decides to voyage,” it begins, “he must think of the dangers that will beset him.
 A thousand times Death will approach him, a thousand times he will curse his lot during the trip.”
 Charbonneau’s mind must have leapt to the third stanza.
 “When you are on traverses, poor soul, the wind will come up suddenly, seizing your oar and breaking it and putting you in grave danger.
 You then are close to the demon, who is lying in wait for your soul.
 When you have reached the shore, exhausted from swimming, . . . pray to God devoutly, and Mary also.
 But promise them sincerely that you will reform.”